germanviscuso/deep-eye-skill/README.md

 - sqs:GetQueueUrl
 - sqs:ReceiveMessage

 (or you might want to use the predefined AmazonSQSFullAccess policy.
-But use it at your own risk!)
+But u se it at your own risk!)

 ## Running the Demo